 You may have heard the term Chakra in your yoga class flying around a few times, but what are they, what do they do and how do the chakras relate to Yoga?

 The word chakra is translated into ‘wheel’, and chakras can be described as energy wheels or energy centres, there are 7 main ones, and the first chakra sits at the base of the spine.
 The rest sit at different levels along the spine up the Sushumna, which is our central line of energy.
 The last one sits just above the crown of the head.

 Each chakra corresponds to a physical part of the body, levels of consciousness and body functions, and each one is represented by its own colour, sound and element.
 If any chakra becomes blocked or unbalanced it is said to give rise to physiological, psychological, emotional and spiritual disorders, and as a result, we might not be able to live life as the best version of ourselves.
-However, a balanced chakra system can give us optimal health and it allows us to thrive and fulfil our full potential.
-With a balanced chakra system, the possibility of the dormant kundalini energy that resides in the base of the spine can flow freely up the Sushumna, and awaken us into higher states of consciousness.
+However, a balanced chakra system can give us optimal health and allows us to thrive and fulfil our full potential.
+With a balanced chakra system, the possibility of the dormant kundalini energy that resides at the base of the spine can flow freely up the Sushumna, and awaken us into higher states of consciousness.
 In essence, we live our day to day life more fully and have a greater capacity to evolve as human beings.

-Check out a break down of each chakra below…
+Check out a breakdown of each chakra below…

 Mooladhara – Root Chakra

 Adhara = support

 Location: Base of the spine, between anus and genitals.